Back

 Where can I find out more?

-Our Cost of Living Support and Resources webpage covers everything you need to know and how to seek support if you need it.
+Our Cost of Living Hub covers everything you need to know and how to seek support if you need it.

-A Cost of Living Working Group, made up of colleagues from across the University and sabbatical officers from the Students’ Union, meets regularly to identify additional initiatives to help and support our students.
+A Cost of Living Working Group meets regularly to identify additional initiatives to help and support our students.